dorellang/insight/docs/docs/Dashboard.md

 >
 > info - An InfoWindow object.
 >
 > layout - The position of the window relative to the map.
-Default is a left Layout.
+Default is a `none` Layout.

 ## Parameters

 #### `.layer`
   A Layer object.
+These layers are superposed over each other using the method `addLayer`.

 ---
 #### `.layout`
-  A Layout object.
+  A Layout object. `left`, `right` or `none`.

 ---
 #### `.map`